mvysny/mvysny.github.io/_posts/2024-1-11-gradle-build-cache.md

 ## FROM-CACHE

-Additionally, Gradle can store the output files in its build cache.
+Additionally, Gradle can store the output files in its build cache, stored in the `~/.gradle/caches/build-cache-1` folder.
 That way, even if `build/` folder is deleted via `./gradlew clean`, Gradle will simply fill in the output class files from its cache and will skip the actual run of the `compileJava` task.
 This behavior is not enabled by default and is enabled via `--build-cache`.
 This is what happens when the task is marked `FROM-CACHE`: